 For women, long-term effects of diabetes on sexual health can include decreased vaginal lubrication, difficulty achieving orgasm, low libido, and pregnancy issues.
 The hormonal swings that often accompany menstruation and menopause require increased attention to blood glucose levels.
 In addition, women with diabetes are at an increased risk of heart disease after menopause due to a loss of estrogen.
 While this litany of possible complications may sound overwhelming, for each problem, there are several solutions.
 Water-based lubricants can be very effective against persistent vaginal dryness and are widely available.
 To ensure a normal and safe pregnancy, women with diabetes can switch to insulin instead of diabetes medication.
 And women can monitor hormone and glucose levels with supervision from a health care provider.

-For both women and men, it's important to bring sexual health concerns to a health care provider who can diagnose and treat any conditions.
-Columbia students can see a health care provider at Primary Care Medical Services by calling x4-7426, or by logging in to Open Communicator.
+For anyone though, it's critical to bring sexual health concerns to a health care provider who can diagnose and treat any conditions.

 So, in short, Reader, it's great that you are not experiencing negative effects of diabetes on your sexual health.
 To keep it that way, a smart plan might be to continue to monitor and treat your diabetes, keep your weight and blood pressure at healthy levels, and be sure to see a health care provider should you notice any changes in your libido, mood, or erectile abilities.Alice!